vishwacsena/composer-managed-lab/04-help_cancel_dialog.md

 ## Global cancel

-22. In Composer's left hand explorer, click the `+ New Dialog` button again.
+1. In Composer's left hand explorer, click the `+ New Dialog` button again.
-23. Give this new dialog the name:
+2. Give this new dialog the name:

       `cancel`

-   > Do you remember how to add a `BeginDialog` trigger to this newly created dialog?

-   You will need to add a `BeginDialog` trigger to this newly created dialog.
-See [here](#create-begin-dialog-trigger) to juggle your memory and add a `BeginDialog` trigger to this dialog and continue through the next set of steps.

-24. Use the `+` button at the bottom of the flow, choose `Send a response`
+3. Use the `+` button at the bottom of the flow, choose `Send a response`
-25. In the property editor on the right side, set the text of the activity to:
+4. In the property editor on the right side, set the text of the activity to:

       `Canceling!`

-26. Use the `+` button again, this time choose `Dialog management >`, then `Cancel all dialogs`
+5. Use the `+` button again, this time choose `Dialog management >`, then `Cancel all dialogs`

       > When triggered, this will cause the bot to cancel any active dialogs, and send the user back to the main dialog.

       ![](./assets/04/cancel-flow.png)

-27. In the left hand explorer, click on `weatherBot.Main` at the top of the list.
+6. In the left hand explorer, click on `weatherBot.Main` at the top of the list.
-28. In the right hand property pane, find the "Language Understanding" section and click the "Add" button at the bottom.
+7. In the right hand property pane, find the "Language Understanding" section and click the "Add" button at the bottom.
 This will reveal 2 new fields, allowing you to define a new intent.
-29. Set the `Intent` field to:
+8. Set the `Intent` field to:

       `cancel`

-30. Set the `Pattern` field to:
+9. Set the `Pattern` field to:

       `cancel`

-31. In the left hand explorer, click `+ New Trigger'
+10. In the left hand explorer, click `+ New Trigger'
-32. In the resulting dialog box, select `Handle an Intent`, then choose the new `cancel` intent.
+11. In the resulting dialog box, select `Handle an Intent`, then choose the new `cancel` intent.
 Submit the dialog.
-33. In the flow editor, click the `+` button at the bottom of the empty flow.
+12. In the flow editor, click the `+` button at the bottom of the empty flow.
-34. Choose `Dialog management >` and then select `Begin a new dialog`
+13. Choose `Dialog management >` and then select `Begin a new dialog`
-35. In the right hand property editor, select the `cancel` dialog.
+14. In the right hand property editor, select the `cancel` dialog.

       ![](./assets/04/cancel-trigger.png)

-36. Click `Reload bot` and open it in the emulator.
+15. Click `Reload bot` and open it in the emulator.

 ---